 Effective November 2005, the Commission granted DigiPen Institute of Technology renewal of accreditation effective for a period of five years.
 On June 6, 2006, the Commission granted accreditation for DigiPen's Master of Science in Computer Science.
-Under the guidelines set by the Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT), DigiPen Institute of Technology is an accredited college.
-Accreditation is a voluntary system of non-government, self-regulation of the nation's education institutions.
+Under the guidelines set by the Accrediting Commission of Career Schools and Colleges (ACCSC), DigiPen Institute of Technology is an accredited college.
+Additionally, DigiPen's satellite art campus in Redmond is accredited by the ACCSC as a satellite location of the Institute's main campus.
+Accreditation is a voluntary system of non-government, selfregulation of the nation's education institutions.
 Through the accrediting process, institutions and their programs are evaluated and recognized for quality education.
 This recognition is extended through national, specialized, or regional accrediting agencies who themselves are recognized by the U.S. Department of Education.